Tuesday, March 28, 2023

 How many centuries of Rohit Sharma?

-Current India cricket captain Rohit Sharma has 42 centuries across all three formats.
-The last century of Rohit Sharma came on January 24, 2023, against New Zealand at the Oval.
+Current India cricket captain Rohit Sharma has 44 centuries across all three formats.
+The last century of Rohit Sharma came on July 13, 2023, against West Indies at the Windsor Park Cricket Ground.

 A classy batsman and prolific run-scorer, Rohit Sharma was the ideal replacement for Sachin Tendulkar in the Indian cricket team after the Little Master had retired from international cricket in 2013.
 While run-machine Virat Kohli has made a name for himself by chasing down steep targets for fun, Rohit Sharma is known for his elegant batting that has enchanted cricket lovers worldwide.